Sewn in Memory: AIDS Quilt Panels from Central Illinois

 This exhibit demonstrates the profound importance that historical objects and documents saved by community members hold for our understanding of the past.
 For the LGBTQIA+ community in particular, these AIDS Memorial Quilt Panels provide a vital bridge between those who experienced the early years of the AIDS crisis and younger folks who want to know more about this history.
 Kathryn Oberdeck, Associate Professor of History, UIUC

 You can read about History Harvest and the C-U LGBTQIA+ community at the History Harvest at the University of Illinois's website.

 Illinois Public Media and the University of Illinois Journalism Department

-Journalism Professor Charles Ledford and Illinois Public Media Director of Community Content & Engagement Kim Kranich are leading a cross-disciplinary group of students to produce short films documenting the stories behind some of the quilt panels in Sewn in Memory.
+Journalism Professor Charles Ledford and Illinois Public Media Director of Community Content & Engagement Kim Kranich are leading a cross-disciplinary group of students to produce short films documenting the stories behind some of the quilt panels (external link) in Sewn in Memory.